10 Neuroscience-Backed Habits for Highly Effective Leaders

 The Neuroscience-Leadership Connection

 Leadership, at its core, is about making decisions, inspiring others, and driving change.
 But what fuels these abilities?
 The answer lies in understanding the brain.
-Neuroscience, the study of the brain and nervous system, is more than just a field for academics and doctors; it's a treasure trove of insights for leaders seeking to enhance their effectiveness.
+Neuroscience, the study of the brain and nervous system, is more than just a field for academics and doctors; it's full of insights for leaders seeking to enhance their effectiveness.

 How Your Brain Influences Leadership